freedomofpress/securedrop/docs/overview.rst

 ~~~~~~~~~~~~

 Once you have a SecureDrop instance and your team knows how to use it,
-you should test is thoroughly and then tell the world.
+you should test it thoroughly and then tell the world.
 The `Freedom of
 the Press Foundation <https://securedrop.org/help>`__ are happy to help
 you check that your SecureDrop setup is up-to-code and properly
 grounded.
 After that, you'll need to use your existing tools to announce